open-policy-agent/gatekeeper-library/website/docs/requiredprobes.md

 ---
 id: requiredprobes
-title: Kubernetes Required Probes
+title: Required Probes
 ---

-# Kubernetes Required Probes
+# Required Probes

 ## Description
 Requires Pods to have readiness and/or liveness probes.